Tarlac: During the Marcos dictatorship

+Contemporary

 Military testing ground

-Recently, the Philippine Army has used Crow Valley in the borders of Barangay Patling and Santa Lucia in Capas, Tarlac as a testing ground for both Philippine forces and allies.
-Many of the Philippine military testings were done on March 17, 2006 most likely as a part of Operation Enduring Freedom - Philippines.
+The Philippine Army has used Crow Valley in the borders of Barangay Patling and Santa Lucia in Capas, Tarlac as a testing ground for both Philippine forces and allies.
+Many of the Philippine military testings were done on March 17, 2006, most likely as a part of Operation Enduring Freedom - Philippines.

+Tarlac plays a big role in the annual joint Balikatan Exercise as it is a main exercise ground of the US and Philippine Army.

+The exercise in Tarlac conducts Combat exercise including Aviation, Artillery and Small Arms training.
+It is conducted in Crow Valley in Capas, Tarlac.
+Since 2022 with more than 10,000+ Military Personnel and increasing.

 Geography

 The landlocked province is situated at the center of the central plains of Luzon, landlocked by four provinces: Pampanga on the south, Nueva Ecija on the east, Pangasinan on the north, and Zambales on the west.
 The province covers a total area of 3,053.60 km2.
 Approximately 75% of the province is plains while the rest is hilly to slightly mountainous.

 Eastern Tarlac is a plain, while Western Tarlac is hilly to slightly mountainous.
 Because of this, the province includes a large portion of mountains like Mt.
 Telakawa (Straw Hat Mountain), located at Capas, Tarlac.
 Mt.
 Bueno, Mt.
 Mor-Asia and Mt.
 Canouman are also located in Capas as well as Mt.
 Dalin.
 The other mountains are Mt.
 Dueg and Mt.
 Maasin, found in the municipality of San Clemente.
 Also noted are Mt.
 Damas of Camiling.
 A portion of Mount Pinatubo (whose summit crater rests in neighbouring Zambales) also rests in Bamban and Capas.
 The whole of Mayantoc and San Jose are mountainous so it is suitable for the highest natural resources and forest products in the province such as coal, iron, copper, temperate-climate fruits and vegetables, fire logs, sand, rocks and forest animals such as wild boar and deer.
 The main water sources for agriculture include the Tarlac River at Tarlac City, the Lucong and Parua rivers in Concepcion, Sacobia-Bamban River in Bamban and the Rio Chico in La Paz.